5 million active installs!!!

 How to Use Yoast SEO Plugin – The Right Way

 In this section, you’ll learn how to optimize the posts and pages of your website for search engines and also for social media sites like Facebook and Twitter.

 When you create a post, page, or a custom post, Yoast allows you to write the SEO title and meta description for them.
 It also provides other features like content analysis, readability analysis, and social settings.

 These options are available in the Yoast SEO meta box, situated below the visual editor:

 Content Optimization – Keyword & Readability Analysis

-You just need to focus on the ones in red and orange.
-Try to tweak your article slightly and make sure it properly optimized.
+You just need to focus on the red and orange points.
+Try to tweak your article slightly and make sure it is properly optimized.